megakevin/end-point-blog/2025/08/using-esbuild-to-set-up-frontend-asset-bundling-in-an-asp-net-core-web-app.md

 </Project>
 ```

 All this will result in our build process producing `./wwwroot/css/site.css`, and `./wwwroot/js/site.js` bundles.
-Which we can include in our `.cshtml` files like any other `.js` or `.css` file:
+Which we can include in our `.cshtml` files like we would any other `.js` or `.css` file:

 ```html
 <!-- ./Pages/Shared/_Layout.cshtml -->